liferay/liferay-docs/develop/tutorials/articles/130-service-builder/03-business-logic-with-service-builder/02-invoking-local-services.markdown

         return _fooLocalService;
     }

-The portlet's `init.jsp` file retrieves the `FooLocalService` object from the request attribute.
+If your JSP declares the `<portlet:defineObjects />` tag, it can retrieve the service object from the `RenderRequest` attribute.
+For example, the `JSPPortlet`'s `init.jsp` file retrieves the `FooLocalService` object from the `"fooLocalService"` attribute.

     ...
     <%@